Moffein/SniperClassic/RELEASE/README.md

 Papazach - Skill Icons

-SOM - Spotter buff icon.
+SOM - Spotter buff icon

-TheMysticSword - Spotter HUD.
+TheMysticSword - Spotter HUD

-Anreol - Spanish translation.
+Anreol - Spanish translation

-Noto#1111 - Russian translation.
+Noto#1111 - Russian translation

-Jag - Russian translation.
+Jag - Russian translation

-Edge-R - Chinese translation.
+Edge-R - Chinese translation

-MojoJMP	- German translation.
+MojoJMP	- German translation

+Stuuhli - German translation

+Violet Chaolan - German translation

 Big thanks to Rob and Timesweeper for helping me with all the code-related stuff to get Lucid's models in-game, along with doing the animations!
 You guys are lifesavers!
 Also huge thanks to Lucid for all the models!